HazzardousZone/ENGR-Game/README.md

-# EngrPractice
-ENGR103 Game
+# ENGR103 Game
-simain says on the adafruit circuit playground
+Simon says on the adafruit circuit playground

 --------------------------OVERVIEW---------------------------------------------
 You will be ask to do a task like pressing a button or shaking the device